nickbfaulkner/lindfield-website/README.md

-# Websites built in the classrooms of year 1
+# Lindfield Year 1 Classes Made A Website

+The website is here:
 https://lindfield.website

+THe code we wrote is in the 'website' folder above.